 How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

-The best team building scavenger hunts work because they force real-time collaboration under a time constraint — something no ice-breaker can replicate.
-For adults, skip the childish item lists and focus on challenge-based hunts: tasks that require teams to solve clues, create content, and make decisions together.
-The winning formula is 10-15 challenges, a 45-minute time limit, and a mix of physical (go find it), creative (make something), and knowledge (figure it out) tasks.
-The time pressure does the bonding work — you discover who leads, who strategizes, and who improvises.
+The best team building scavenger hunts force real-time collaboration under a time constraint.
+For adults, skip the childish item lists — use challenge-based hunts with 10-15 tasks mixing physical (go find it), creative (make something), and knowledge (figure it out) challenges.
+A 45-minute time limit does the bonding work: you discover who leads, who strategizes, who improvises.

 In this playbook